docksal/ci-agent/README.md

 The directory location on the remote server where the repositories should be cloned down to and built.
 Defaults to `/home/ubuntu/builds`

+`GITHUB_TOKEN` and `BITBUCKET_TOKEN`

+Used for access to post sandbox URLs via build status API as well as comments on pull requests.

+For Github, the token can be generated from the [user's account](https://github.com/settings/tokens).
+Set access to "repo" (http://take.ms/nMqcW).

+For Bitbucket, the token can be generated from the user's settings.
+Instructions on creating an [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html).
+Set access to "Repositories: Write", "Pull requests: Write" (http://take.ms/98BG5).
+When storing the app password it is in the format: `USER:PASSWORD`.

-Other features and integrations are usually configured at the Bitbucket repo level.
+Other features and integrations are usually configured at the repo level.
 See below.

-### Bitbucket Pipelines
+## Project configuration

-Copy the example [bitbucket-pipelines.yml](examples/bitbucket-pipelines/bitbucket-pipelines.yml) file into the project repo and adjust as necessary.
+For Bitbucket Pipelines, copy the example [bitbucket-pipelines.yml](examples/bitbucket-pipelines/bitbucket-pipelines.yml) file into the project repo and adjust as necessary.

-### CircleCI

-Copy the example [config.yml](examples/.circleci/config.yml) file into the project repo and adjust as necessary.
+For CircleCI, copy the example [config.yml](examples/.circleci/config.yml) file into the project repo and adjust as necessary.

-#### Github

-This integration allows the agent to post a comment back to the provided Pull Request.

-`GITHUB_TOKEN`

-The token can be generated from the [user's account](https://github.com/settings/tokens).

-#### Bitbucket

-This integration allows the agent to post build information back to Bitbucket:

-- Post sandbox and artifact URLs in a comment to the provided Pull Request
-- Post sandbox and artifact URLs via [Bitbucket Build Status API](https://blog.bitbucket.org/2015/11/18/introducing-the-build-status-api-for-bitbucket-cloud/).

-`BITBUCKET_TOKEN`

-The token can be generated from the user's settings.
-Instructions on creating an [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html).
-When storing the app password it is in the format: `USER:PASSWORD`

-## Basic HTTP Auth
+## Feature: Basic HTTP Auth

 Protect sandboxes from public access using Basic HTTP authentication.